 So how does writing a book give you a greater sense of belonging?

 When you write a book, you can set up book clubs where you'll have a community and a following.
 You'll be able to go to different bookstores and chat about your books.
 You’ll also have a whole tribe of people discussing things that are in your book.
 You'll be able to belong to an entire group of people associated with the books that you're writing, which will give you an incredible sense of belonging.

 How To Change Bad Habits By Implementing Your Secondary Gain

 Here's my advice: If you want to develop any new habit, look at your current habits and then work out what you’re getting from those habits.
 Then just map them across to your new habits.

 Even if you have a current empowering habit, like swimming, where you're able to get your confidence from, just get that confidence and map it across to new habits.

 We hope you enjoyed this post, “How To Change Bad Habits (Shortcut)” and learned how to change your life for the better.
-If you would like to discover more effective life coaching techniques on how to coach yourself to success as well as the people around you, please come to our 1-day FREE event across Australia and New Zealand called, “How To Become A Highly Successful Coach”.
+If you would like to discover even more effective techniques on how to coach yourself to success as well as the people around you, please come to our powerful 1-day online event called “Turning Point Intensive”.

-To reserve your FREE SEAT TODAY, please visit How To Become A Highly Successful Coach here.
+To reserve your FREE SPOT TODAY, please visit Turning Point Intensive here.

 Read more about: Mindset